Managed Databases

 From the CLI

-fm postgres instance create \
+fm database postgres instance create \

 --name app-db \